rei/rei-cedar-docs/docs/components/accordion/README.md

                 "name": "label",
                 "type": "string",
                 "default": "N/A",
                 "description": "Sets the readable text on the CdrAccordion button.
 Deprecated.
-Use label slot."
+Use label slot.", "alert": {
+                  "type": "deprecated",
+                  "description": "Deprecated in v2.0.0.
+Instead, use 'size' prop."
+                }
               },
               {
                 "name": "opened",